mWater/mwater-forms/docs/Forms Context.md

 Success is called with id of image, error with error message

-### selectSource
+### selectSite

-Used by SourceQuestion
+Used by SiteQuestion

 Function which takes success parameter.
-Success is called with code of source
+Success is called with code of site

 ### locationFinder